edenlabllc/playbook/branching.md

 To make it easier for developers, all commits MAY be tagged either with change (`[major]`, `[minor]` or a `[feature]`) tags.

 CI will decline builds that does not contain at least one commit with change tag.
-Thus in a **new branch** you MUST start with a meaningful commit (that will go to PR name) with a change tag.
+Thus in a **new feature branch** you MUST start with a meaningful commit (that will go to PR name) with a change tag.

 ## Pull Requests